TIX on the Square

 the author Mordecai Richler called Edmonton the “boiler room” of Canada with “nothing to delight the eye”.

-To build a more authentic and responsive visual identity we co-create images about Edmonton each year.
+To build an authentic, dynamic and responsive visual identity we co-create images about Edmonton each year.

 Local printers use these images to produce merchandise, which is then made available in local shops.